owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 - Upgrading is disruptive, as your ownCloud server will be put into :ref:`maintenance mode <maintenance_mode_label>`.
 - Large installations may take several hours to complete the upgrade.
 - Downgrading **is not supported** as it risks corrupting your data.
 If you want to revert to an older ownCloud version, make a new, fresh installation and then restore your data from backup.
 Before doing this, file a support ticket (if you have paid support) or ask for help in the ownCloud forums to resolve your issue without downgrading.
-- Metadata (i.e., shares) will be lost since the DB will not be restored.

 Prerequisites
 -------------